ValksGodotTools/Template/README.md

 If you selected "3D FPS" as an example then the 3D FPS scene should run when you press `F5`.

+> [!CAUTION]
-> ℹ️ Avoid deleting `res://Template` and `res://GodotUtils`, doing so will cause certain features to stop working.
+> Avoid deleting `res://Template` and `res://GodotUtils`, doing so will cause certain features to stop working.
 I have tried my best to move all assets you would need to modify for your game outside of `res://Template` into `res://`.
 If you want to modify the contents of `res://GodotUtils`, please consider creating a pull request on the [repo](https://github.com/ValksGodotTools/GodotUtils) first.

+> [!IMPORTANT]
-> ℹ️ A internet connection is required when running the game with `F5` for the first time.
+> A internet connection is required when running the game with `F5` for the first time.
 This is because the `.csproj` needs to retrieve the NuGet packages from the NuGet website.

 ## Features
 ### Services